2020s in fashion: Indie sleaze and Indie Rock

 Maximalist outfits worn by indie girl group Wet Leg, 2022.

 The indie sleaze revival of the 2020s draws inspiration from the American Apparel-aesthetic and the late 2000s indie electronic and electroclash scenes.
-It features skin-baring late 2000s style clothing including mini skirts, smudged eyeliner, Lime Green, crop tops, above the knee spaghetti or slip dresses with capped sleeved tees or capped sleeved bodysuits underneath both especially in white and high-waisted shorts.
+It features skin-baring late 2000s style clothing including miniskirts, smudged eyeliner, Lime Green, crop tops, above the knee spaghetti or slip dresses with capped sleeved tees or capped sleeved bodysuits underneath both especially in white and high-waisted shorts.
 The look embraces rebellious aesthetics, often paired with chunky boots, leather jackets, and dark makeup.
 The Dare had a notable influence on this trend, contributing to the DIY, unapologetic vibe.
 Charli XCX also plays a role in the resurgence, with her albums Brat and Brat Summer reflecting this experimental approach to fashion.
 The style channels the chaotic, edgy energy of the indie electronic era.

-In contrast to the brightly coloured, childlike outfits popular in America, and the mismatched clothing previously worn ironically by hipsters during the 2010s, British indie pop fans favored a darker, more authentic post-punk and garage rock-inspired aesthetic.
+In contrast to the brightly colored, childlike outfits popular in the US, and the mismatched clothing previously worn ironically by hipsters during the 2010s, British indie pop fans favored a darker, more authentic post-punk and garage rock-inspired aesthetic.
 Critics have compared the early 2020s indie rock revival, with its 1960s- and Noughties-inspired outfits, to the original British Invasion.

 Members of the UK indie subculture combined thrifted dress clothing from the mid-2000s to early 2010s with selected vintage clothing and new garments made to retro 1960s patterns by companies such as Madcap England.
 Artists including Sam Fender, Wet Leg, Lathums, Years & Years, and Wolf Alice popularized velvet or paisley tuxedo jackets in dark blue, green or burgundy, off the peg dark wash slim fit jeans, striped polo shirts with cardigan sweater styling, white T-shirts, black leather jackets, bucket hats, plaid or black miniskirts, dresses with red or black polka dots, striped throwback football shirts popularized by Sam Fender, blouses especially in orange or brown, Argyle golfing sweaters, black or grey Prince of Wales check sport-coats, checked western shirts, ripped jeans, red Doc Martens, suede Beatle boots with pointed toes, bowling shoes, brothel creepers, and parkas.

 Old money, preppy and dark academia

 2020: example of a Dark Academia outfit.

 The dark academia or old money aesthetic of the early to mid 2020s, which combined elements of preppy fashion and gothic fashion, was heavily influenced by 1930s and 1940s fashion, particularly attire worn by students at Oxbridge, Ivy League colleges, and prep schools during the time.

-Oversized cardigan sweaters, oxford blue rowing blazers with contrasting white trim, dress shirts, plaid skirts, dark turtleneck sweaters, tights, knee socks, Oxford shoes, leather satchels, ballet flats, white sneakers, twill jogger pants, and apparel made of houndstooth, and dark grey or brown tweed sportcoats are some of the most identified articles of clothing with the "dark academia" aka "bookcore" aesthetic.
-The typical colour palette consisted primarily of black, white, beige, browns, dark green, and occasional navy.
+Oversized cardigan sweaters, oxford blue rowing blazers with contrasting white trim, dress shirts, plaid skirts, dark turtleneck sweaters, tights, knee socks, Oxford shoes, leather satchels, ballet flats, white sneakers, twill jogger pants, and apparel made of houndstooth, and dark grey or brown tweed sport coats are some of the most identified articles of clothing with the "dark academia" aka "bookcore" aesthetic.
+The typical color palette consisted primarily of black, white, beige, browns, dark green, and occasional navy.